 Welcome to my site!
 I’m a memoir writer and dog person.
 I believe in adopting rescue animals and I support animal rescue groups.
-I’m currently working to complete a memoir about my work years with a suburban Chicago police department that will be published in 2018.
+I’m currently working to complete a memoir about my work years with a suburban Chicago police department to be published in the near future.
 Stay tuned for more information on that project as it nears completion and release.
 Please enter your email address in the box to the right to receive updates on that project and to be notified when it has been released.
 Your email address won’t be shared with anyone else.

 Writing memoirs has proven to be one of the most rewarding things I have done.
 It’s a healing activity for emotional wounds gathered while experiencing traumatic times.
 It promotes opportunity to inspect and dissect turning points in life long passed and sometimes unnoticed when they occurred.
 It has brought a new group of friends through writing groups and exposed me to their experiences.